niko-gb/COVID-19-impact-on-food-prices/README.md

 Geographical Mapping:

 - The impact of price changes was visualized using a choropleth map for easy identification of regional trends.

+This project emphasizes the vulnerability of developing economies to global crises and highlights the necessity for robust data to better understand and address these disparities.